 As with the rest of the Philippines, tipping is not mandatory in El Nido.
 Most establishments would already include a service charge, but gratuities are still highly appreciated by service crews.

 Most dining establishments are concentrated in the town proper and by the main El Nido bay.
 They range from small, local eateries to mid-range restaurants serving international cuisine.
 Some of the go-to establishments in El Nido include El Nido Boutique and Art Café, Squidos Sports Bar, and Trattoria Altrove.
 Expect to sample fresh seafood, pizzas, and local beers in these places.

 The party scene in El Nido is on the calm and quieter side, which best compliments the natural charm and small-town atmosphere here.
 Nightlife mostly begins with happy hour sessions watching the glorious sunset from the bay.
 Most drinking establishments are also found in the main town and bay.
 Head to Pukka Bar for a good dance after drinks.

 Drinking in public

-There has been a nationwide ban for drinking in public, so it is best to enjoy your beers or cocktails inside restaurants, bars, or your accommodations (in accordance with their own rules).
+There is a nationwide ban on drinking in public, so it is best to enjoy your beers or cocktails inside restaurants, bars, or your accommodations (in accordance with their own rules).
 This goes for cigarette smoking as well.

 Best Neighborhoods to Stay in El Nido

-Most of the attractions in El Nido are not within town, but on its islands and islets dotting the Bacuit Bay.
+Most of the attractions in El Nido are not within the town but on its islands and islets dotting the Bacuit Bay.
 But from the main town, you will still see breathtaking views of the beach, the neighboring islands, and towering limestone cliffs.

 Corong-Corong, located near Marimegmeg Beach, offers a more tranquil spot with great views of the sunset.